Blubberblub/KuzuDB-DotNetInterface/README.md

 # KuzuDB-net
 .NET Wrapper for KuzuDB

-This project contains the necessary library files to use the Kùzu graph database in .NET applications.
+This project contains the necessary library files to use the Kùzu graph database(https://kuzudb.com/) in .NET applications.

 You can either download the prebuilt libraries (see: Get the prebuilt libaries) or build them yourself.
 The project uses SWIG (www.swig.org) to automatically generate C# wrapper code and Visual Studio to build the library.

 # Get the prebuilt libaries

 The prebuilt libraries will be published in the releases of this repo.
-For usage look into the General Usage section or into the example projects provided in KuzuDB-Net folder.
+For infos on the usage look into the General Usage section or consult the C# and VB example projects in the KuzuDB-Net folder.

 # Folder structure

+- KuzuDB-Net
+    - Contains a C# project to create the library DLL
+    - Contains an example VB.Net project to test the DLL
+    - Contains an example C# project to test the DLL

 - KuzuFiles
     - Kuzu files (.h, .dll, .lib, etc.) should be added here (see: Building the libaries yourself)